Types of PCB and description of the design process

-Outputs in electronic components joined by soldering with a conductive pattern elements.
+Outputs in electronic components joined by conductive pattern elements soldering.

 The electrically conductive pattern is made by foil on solid insulating.
-There must be holes for mounting and contact pads what enables mounting planar or pin components in each circuit board.
+There must be holes for mounting and contact pads what enables mounting SMD or through-hole components in each circuit board.